Age Discrimination at Work?

 What is the Age Discrimination Protected Class?

 The Age Discrimination in Employment Act of 1967 protects individuals who are 40 years of age or older from employment discrimination based on age.
 The ADEA’s protections apply to both employees and job applicants.
 Under the ADEA, it is unlawful to discriminate against a person because of his/her age with respect to any term, condition or privilege of employment.
-This includes but is not limited to hiring, firing, promotion, layoff, compensation, benefits, job assignments and training.
+Hiring, firing, promotion, layoff, compensation, benefits, job assignments and training are all included under this law.

 It is also unlawful to retaliate against an individual for opposing employment practices that discriminate based on age.
 Additionally, you cannot retaliate if someone files an age discrimination claim, testifies or participates in any way in an investigation, proceeding or litigation under the ADEA.
 The ADEA applies to employers with 20 or more employees, including state and local governments.
 It also applies to employment agencies and to labor organizations, as well as to the federal government.